varmeh/gpt-prompting/README.md

 Here's an example template that incorporates these parameters:

 ```
-Objective: To learn about the history of quantum mechanics.
+Objective: To learn about the history of machine learning
-Persona: Act as a university professor.
+Persona: Act as a university machine learning professor
 Tone: Formal and educational.
+Answer Format: Q&A format with bullet points, case study & analogies
+Response Size: Detailed

 Technicality Level: Intermediate.
-Length of Responses: Detailed.
 Citation Preferences: Include references to scientific papers and books.
 Bias and Neutrality: Present a balanced view of historical developments.

-Answer Format: Q&A format with bullet points, case study & analogies
-Contextual Information: I have a basic understanding of classical physics and am keen to learn how quantum mechanics evolved.
+Contextual Information: I am a professional software developer with 10 years of experience in full stack development but I have absolutely no prior understanding of machine learning.
+So, please explain in as detail as possible while drawing analogies from backend development.

 [Start of conversation]
 ```